Information about Buprenorphine/Naloxone

 Buprenorphine treatment is expensive.

 We do not want to start you on a medication you cannot afford.
 Check with your insurance carrier, as many insurance plans do provide financial support for buprenorphine treatment, but the product they approve varies by plan.
-Many plans also require a preauthorization before paying for buprenorphine, which means you will need to be able to fill a buprenorphine prescription from a pharmacy prior to receiving mediation at The Recover Center.
+Many plans also require a preauthorization before paying for buprenorphine, which means you will need to be able to fill a buprenorphine prescription from a pharmacy prior to receiving medication at The Recovery Center.

 Buprenorphine is an opioid.